OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 **11) You can redirect the output to a file that you can share**

     $ conda env export -n obds_py3 > my_environment.yml

-### B) Setting up your R environment for the course

-We also want to create a new enviroment for R and Bioconductor.
-Again this has been provided for you and includes the following packages (and others).

-#### R & associated packages

-- R - note that r is called `r-base` in conda - search it and check you can find it
-- rstudio (IDE for R)
-- tidyverse library (family of R packages that have useful data processing functionality)
-- deseq2 (R Bioconductor statistical package for differential expression analysis)
-- edger (R Bioconductor statistical package for differential expression analysis)
-- seurat (R CRAN package for single cell analysis)
-- goseq (R Bioconductor package for gene ontology analysis)
-- fgsea (R package for gene set enrichment analysis)

-**1) As you did for `obds_py3.yml`, generate the R/Bioconductor environment using `obds_r.yml`**

-**2) Move into the conda environment and list the packages**

-    conda activate obds_r
-    conda list

 ### C) Final steps